-^{} Consult your healthcare provider to determine your need for this vaccine.
+\ Consult your healthcare provider to determine your level of risk for infection and your need for this vaccine.

 Are you planning to travel outside the United States?
 Visit the Centers for Disease Control and Prevention's (CDC) website at wwwnc.cdc.gov/travel/destinations/list for travel information, or consult a travel clinic.